piter231/morseytype-cli/readme.md

 1. **Font Requirements**: The application currently only supports Latin-based character sets.
 Non-Latin languages may not display correctly in the terminal.

-2. **Input Handling**: The application uses precise timing to distinguish between dots (.) and dashes (-).
-The default threshold is 150ms, but you can adjust this based on your typing speed and preference.

-3. **Performance**: The real-time WPM calculation is based on completed words.
+2. **Performance**: The real-time WPM calculation is based on completed words.
 The final average WPM is calculated based on the total time taken to complete all words.

 ## Development Journey

+Simplified version of main project, that I mentioned at the beginning.
+Sadly, you can't precisely measure the duration of button being pressed being in fully cli mode, but its still pretty fun project.

+OLD PART:

 The main inspiration to make this project was watching the experienced morse operator on the video, and how quickly he does his job.
 Developing MorseyType was a challenging but rewarding experience.
 One of the most difficult aspects was implementing the precise timing mechanism for distinguishing between dots and dashes.
 After several iterations of trial and error with different timing approaches, I finally succeeded in creating a reliable system that: